-For years now, most digital marketers have designed their websites to try to drive visitors to certain key pages.
+For years now, most digital marketers have designed their websites to drive visitors to certain key pages.
 Here’s the problem with that plan: individual visitors have a mind of their own.
 By trying to impose your will on visitors, you’re actually wasting a great deal of site traffic.
 Along with valuable opportunities to capture subscribers and turn them into bona fide customers.

 The fact is, a website with properly optimized keywords and content has the intrinsic ability to engage visitors where they are naturally inclined to land.
 It’s a matter of using intent-based SEO to drive the right visitors to the most appropriate pages for them — while ensuring you have active conversion points in place to engage them and initiate sales inquiries.